Summary of York Township and PA fireworks laws

-With summer festivities ending and Labor Day approaching, it is important for residents and visitors to know, understand and abide by Pennsylvania’s and York Township’s Fireworks Laws.
+With Independence Day approaching, it is important for residents and visitors to know, understand and abide by Pennsylvania’s and York Township’s Fireworks Laws.

 The laws, which generally permits use of Consumer Fireworks that were previously prohibited, has provisions that make it virtually impossible to legally discharge fireworks in York Township.